 - Human Right to Food and Nutrition

 In addition to coursework, the food studies program offers research and field experiences that help students explore and understand the extensive food industry.

-- Get involved in campus food choices and promote sustainable food systems as a member of BrainFeeders —the first academically recognized food studies club in the country.
+- Get involved in campus food choices and arrange guest speakers to promote sustainable food systems as a member of The Slow Food Club.

 - Gain experience working on an urban farm at the local Southwest Community Farm.

 - Participate in the James Beard Empire State Feast Event in NYC.

 - Intern at local farms, food distributors, food manufacturers, local secondary schools and retail outlets such as the Central New York (CNY) Regional Market, the CNY Food Bank, and the Syracuse Real Food Coop, among others.

 Broaden your perspective and enhance your resume with a study abroad experience during your college years.
 Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad has more than 100 programs in 60 countries.

 Food studies majors most often go abroad to Syracuse University centers in Florence and London, and to our World Partner programs CEDEI Semester in the Andes (Cuenca, Ecuador), Tel Aviv University, and the University of New South Wales.
 Summer programs of interest may include Mediterranean Food and Culture: An Italian Experience (Florence).
 Explore all study abroad opportunities .